-1.1 Program Name and Unique Identifier: Home Assistance Program (HAP) (AHP IV) 1.2 Program Description (This should be the description of the planned program.): This program covers the department's attempt to address substandard and/or aging housing on the homelands by providing assistance to low income households to repair their existing homes, including home replacement (demolition & construction), energy retrofit, building code compliance, and home repair.
+1.1 Program Name and Unique Identifier: Down Payment/Closing Cost Assistance for Non-low Income Native Hawaiian Households (AHP III-A) 1.2 Program Description (This should be the description of the planned program.): This activity provides down payment/closing cost assistance to non-low income Native Hawaiian households to subsidize turn key housing financed with non-NHHBG funds.
+DHHL is working to identify families in upcoming project areas.
 1.3 Eligible Activity Number (Select one activity from the Eligible Activity list.
-Do not combine homeownership and rental housing in one activity, so that when housing units are reported in the APR they are correctly identified as homeownership or rental.): (16) Rehabilitation Assistance to Existing Homeowners [810(b)(1)] 1.4 Intended Outcome Number (Select one outcome from the Outcome list.
+Do not combine homeownership and rental housing in one activity, so that when housing units are reported in the APR they are correctly identified as homeownership or rental.): (13) Down Payment/Closing Cost Assistance [810(b)(1)] 1.4 Intended Outcome Number (Select one outcome from the Outcome list.
 Each program can have only one outcome.
-If more than one outcome applies, create a separate program for each outcome.): (3) Improve quality of substandard units Describe Other Intended Outcome (Only if you selected "Other" above.): 1.5 Actual Outcome Number (In the APR identify the actual outcome from the Outcome list.): Describe Other Actual Outcome (Only if you selected "Other" above.): 1.6 Who Will Be Assisted (Describe the types of households that will be assisted under the program.
-Please note: assistance made available to families whose incomes exceed 80 percent of the median should be included as a separate program within this section.): Lessee families at or below the 80% AMI income guidelines identified over the past few years are being assisted.
-1.7 Types and Level of Assistance (Describe the types and the level of assistance that will be provided to each household, as applicable.): Deferred, no-payment loans, subject to conditional recapture, as defined by HAP will be provided.
-NAHASDA eligible families will receive \$100,000 to repair their home according to Housing Quality Standards that would prioritize repairs for the home.
-Those families whose homes have been identified as needing more than \$100,000 to fix repairs are offered 1% loans on the amount that exceeds the first \$100,000, up to an additional \$100,000.
-A demolition/new build loan is the third option offered for properties where cost to repair exceed the appraised or tax assessed value.
-1.8 APR: (Describe the accomplishments for the APR in the 12-month fiscal year in accordance with 24 CFR § 1006.410(b)(2) and (3)):
+If more than one outcome applies, create a separate program for each outcome.): (2) Assist renters to become homeowners Describe Other Intended Outcome (Only if you selected "Other" above.): 1.5 Actual Outcome Number (In the APR identify the actual outcome from the Outcome list.): (2) Assist renters to become homeowners Describe Other Actual Outcome (Only if you selected "Other" above.): 1.6 Who Will Be Assisted (Describe the types of households that will be assisted under the program.
+Please note: assistance made available to families whose incomes exceed 80 percent of the median should be included as a separate program within this section.): Low-income NH Households Non-low income NH Households Non-NH Households Undivided interest lessees and applicants whose income exceeds 80% and less than 100% of area median income can use NHHBG funds for the down payment and/or to buy down the interest rate to subsidize turn key housing financed with non-NHHBG funds up to a certain amount of NHHBG funds subject to the applicable useful life/affordability period.
+1.7 Types and Level of Assistance (Describe the types and the level of assistance that will be provided to each household, as applicable.): This activity will provide for the down payment and/or to buy down the interest rate to subsidize turn key housing financed with non-NHHBG funds up to a certain amount of NHHBG funds.
+1.8 APR: (Describe the accomplishments for the APR in the 12-month fiscal year in accordance with 24 CFR § 1006.410(b)(2) and (3)): The Hawaiian Homes Commission voted to approve the DHHL NAHASDA Down Payment Assistance Program Policy in September 2024.
+Eligible households work with the borrower(s) 1st mortgage lender and with the 137 turnkey residential housing in Puuhona, Maui and the expected 115 turnkey residential housing in East Kapolei IIC.
+Oahu, applicants for this assistance is expected in the next fiscal year.

 Type of Output to be Completed in Fiscal Year Under this Program.
-Enter one of following choices in accordance with the Eligible Activity: Units; Households; Improved Lots; Acres Planned Number of Outputs to be completed in Fiscal Year Under this Program Units 3
+Enter one of following choices in accordance with the Eligible Activity: Units; Households; Improved Lots; Acres Planned Number of Outputs to be completed in Fiscal Year Under this Program APR: Actual Number of Outputs Completed in Fiscal Year Units 5 0

 1.10: APR: If the program is behind schedule, explain why.
-(24 CFR § 1006.410(b)(2))
+(24 CFR § 1006.410(b)(2)) N/A